Think the 2018 midterms were contentious? The 2020 election in North Carolina will make that look like nothing.

 Incumbent Thom Tillis’s seat will be up for election once again in a political world that looks much different than 2014.
 Back then, Tillis squeaked by then-U.S. Sen. Kay Hagan with less than 49% of the vote in a cycle favorable for Republicans.

 Since then, the White House has flipped and North Carolina has gotten bluer.
 Democrats also have several high-profile potential contenders.
 Tillis has an advantage, however, in that he can plausibly appeal to suburban voters that turned on the GOP in 2018.

-Tillis is all but a lock to seek another term.
+Tillis is all but a lock to get the Republican nomination for another term.
 He’ll likely face well-funded opposition from Democrats who smell blood in the water after 2018.

 Main contenders (officially announced names are in bold):